FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 SPAT Revolution allows to quickly duplicate a room with a few options to help the user to optimize the routing process.
 To access this menu, simply click on the <code>Duplicate Selected</code> button, when only a room selected.

-The new pop-up windows allow to:
+The new pop-up windows allows to:
 * Rename the duplicated room
 * Choose if the sources routed to the original room are routed the new one, or duplicated, or nothing is patched.
 * Choose if the outputs of the original rooms are duplicated, mirrored or nothing is done to the duplicated room.